cescude/simsim/README.md

     @ method == 'GET'
     { "type": "Getted" }

+You can specify wildcards on the path:

+    # All three of these definitions are the same!

+    /some/path
+    { "ok", true }

+    /*/*
+    @ path[0] == '/some/path'
+    { "ok", true }

+    /*/*
+    @ path[1] == 'some'
+    @ path[2] == 'path'
+    { "ok", true }

 In all, the lua expressions have access to the following variables:

-    method (a string)
-    uri (a string)
-    proto (the protocol)
-    body (a string)
+    method ... a string
+    path   ... an array (ok, a table), path[0] is the full path, path[1] is the first segment, etc proto  ... a string
+    body   ... a string
-    query (a table, contains key/vals corresponding to the http query string) form (a table, the result of parsing the request body as x-www-form-encoded) json (a table, the result of parsing the request body as JSON)
+    query  ... a table, contains key/vals corresponding to the http query string form   ... a table, the result of parsing the request body as x-www-form-encoded json   ... a table, the result of parsing the request body as JSON